Page 1: Biography

 Businessman, ship owner, politician

-This biography, written by Gavin McLean, was first published in the Dictionary of New Zealand Biography in 1993, and updated in July, 2014.
+This biography, written by Gavin McLean, was first published in the Dictionary of New Zealand Biography in 1993.
+It was updated in July, 2014.

 James Mills was born at Wellington, New Zealand, on 30 July 1847, the third son of Catherine Miller and her husband, William Mills, a carpenter.
 Two years later William became landing waiter at Port Chalmers and in 1853 he was appointed collector of customs at Dunedin.
 James Mills, or 'Little Jimmy' as he was known in his youth, attended Mrs Johnston's school, J. G. S. Grant's Dunedin Academy and Alexander Livingstone's high school.
 His was a well-off and devoutly religious family which prized learning.